Session 3 - Module A: Advanced Orchestration Patterns¶

 def _intelligent_branch_merger(self, state: AdvancedWorkflowState) -> AdvancedWorkflowState:

-"""Intelligently merge results from multiple parallel branches"""
+"""Intelligently merge results from multiple parallel data processing branches"""

-completed_branches = state["completed_branches"]
+completed_branches = state["completed_processing_branches"]

 branch_performance = state["branch_performance"]

-# Categorize results by type and quality
+# Categorize results by type and quality for data consistency

-research_results = {}
+ingestion_results = {}

-analysis_results = {}
+validation_results = {}

 failed_branches = {}